jonmbake/menu-hotkeys/README.md

 Option Name          | Description | Default Value
 ---------------------|------------ | -------------
-hotkeyPrefix         | Starting keyboard sequence for all hotkeys. | alt + shift menuHotkeyUrl | URL to *GET* persisted shortcuts from and *PUT* to save | *None*
+hotkeyPrefix         | Starting keyboard sequence for all hotkeys. | alt menuHotkeyUrl | URL to *GET* persisted shortcuts from and *PUT* to save | *None*

 Note: menuHotkeyUrl will *PUT* to *menuHotkeyUrl/{menuItemName}*